 Snappy the Turtle made his first irate appearance in 2015 – outside downtown Rochester’s nightclub apparel store, New York Stylee.
 He has since migrated to other notable establishments and taken up yoga to deal with his frustration.
-As a result, some new characters have emerged over the last few years.
+As a result, some new animal characters have emerged over the last few years.

 Impostor Syndrome describes a condition where high-achievers feel unworthy of their accomplishments and fear being exposed as frauds.
 This painting debuted at the Rochester Advertising Federation’s second annual On the Side Expo in August 2016.
 The piece depicts the Rochester skyline – with a peculiar twist – through the windows of a hotel room.
 The party takes place after the annual American Advertising Awards ceremony – more commonly known as The ADDYs.
 Twenty-five members of the local advertising community are represented (one is disguised as a flying monkey) along with a grumpy orangutan security guard, and Snappy the Turtle hiding under the flip cup table.